-Pinewoods come from a wide variety of pine trees, each of which has its unique burning properties.
+Pinewoods come from a wide variety of pine trees, each with unique burning properties.
 Most pinewoods produce 15-21 million BTUs per cord.
 You can light up this softwood quickly and use it to fuel a campsite fire.
 Pinewood is easily attainable and comes at very affordable prices.
-However, if you are using pine to heat your home in winter, then you will need to store more compared to higher BTU alternatives.
+However, if you use pine to heat your home in winter, you will need to store more compared to higher BTU alternatives.

 You’ll find pines growing all over North America.
 As such, pine is a plentiful resource for campers and hikers to use in their fires.
 The one great thing about pine is that it lights up fast and burns well.
 That is due to the pine resin it contains.
 It’ll go up in flames fast, even in wet weather, due to the extremely flammable nature of the resin.

-The major drawback of pine is that it is terrible for cooking on – the resin goes up in the smoke, makes it black, sticks to food and changes the taste – as well as being very unhealthy for you.
+The major drawback of pine is that it is terrible for cooking on – the resin goes up in the smoke, makes it black, sticks to food and changes the taste – and is very unhealthy for you.
 If you’re going to be cooking, try to use as little pine wood as possible.
-If pine is all you have, try to let it burn up as much as possible before cooking on it.
+If pine is all you have, let it burn up as much as possible before cooking on it.

 If you come across fallen maple, walnut or other hardwoods, don’t hesitate to add them to your campfire if the wood isn’t wet and rotten.
 Hawthorn contains little moisture and gives off great heat.
-It is, of course, preferable to burn wood that is dry and has seasoned for at least 8 to 9 months (softwoods) or a year and more (hardwoods).
+Of course, it is preferable to burn dry wood that has seasoned for at least 8 to 9 months (softwoods) or a year and more (hardwoods).

-In a survival situation, of course, it might not be possible to use such seasoned wood, so you’ll have to make do with what you come across.
+In a survival situation, of course, using such seasoned wood might not be possible, so you’ll have to make do with what you come across.
 All the above-mentioned woods burn well and will provide you with a good fire, as long as you know how to use them in a fire.
 You won’t be able to get a good fire going out of green oak alone, but if you combine pine, birch, and oak, you’ll be able to get a crackling fire going in a short time and then stretch it out throughout the night if you thrown a piece of green hardwood (the oak) into it.

 The heat production is measured in British Thermal Units or BTUs.
 The higher the BTU value, the more heat the wood will produce.